-- 11. Sexual harassment can take place in many forms within the workplace and can go undetected for a period of time where individuals do not understand that particular behaviour is classed as sexual harassment.
-Sexual harassment is unwanted behaviour related to sex, or of a sexual nature, by one individual towards another and examples of sexual harassment include: - lewd or abusive comments of a sexual nature such as regarding an individual's appearance or body - unwelcome touching of a sexual nature - displaying sexually suggestive or sexually offensive writing or material - asking questions of a sexual nature - sexual propositions or advances, whether made in writing or verbally. - 12.
+- 11. Sexual harassment can take place in many forms within the workplace and can go undetected for a period of time where employees do not understand that particular behaviour is classed as sexual harassment.
+Sexual harassment is unwanted behaviour related to sex, or of a sexual nature, by one employee towards another and examples of sexual harassment include: - lewd or abusive comments of a sexual nature such as regarding an individual's appearance or body - unwelcome touching of a sexual nature - displaying sexually suggestive or sexually offensive writing or material - asking questions of a sexual nature - sexual propositions or advances, whether made in writing or verbally. - 12.
 Sexual harassment can also take place where an employee is treated less favourably because they have rejected, or submitted to, the unwanted conduct that is related to sex or is of a sexual nature.
-Whether less favourable treatment occurs as a result will be examined broadly and includes areas such as blocking promotion, refusing pay awards, imposition of less favourable terms and conditions, refusal of training opportunities or other development opportunities.
+Whether less favourable treatment occurs as a result will be examined broadly and includes areas such as blocking promotion and refusal of training opportunities or other development opportunities.